Integrating Sigrid CI with GitHub Actions

 On-boarding your system to Sigrid

 On-boarding is done automatically when you first run Sigrid CI.
-As long as you have a valid token, and that token is authorized to on-board systems, you will receive the message system has been on-boarded to Sigrid.
+As long as you have a valid token, you will receive the message system has been on-boarded to Sigrid.
 Subsequent runs will then be visible in both your CI environment and sigrid-says.com.

 Configuration